kalibera/rchk/doc/INTERNALS.md

 ```

 Allocator detection is also a reachability problem, but on the subset of the
-callgraph.
+call graph.
 Only functions that return `SEXP` can be allocators.
 We treat
 all functions that return `SEXP` and call directly into `R_gc_internal` as
 allocators.
 For each function that returns `SEXP`, we check whether that
 `SEXP` returned may come from a call to another function, and if so, we take
-such call edge into account for callgraph closure calculation.
+such call edge into account for call graph closure calculation.
 So far we
 assume functions do not protect or implicitly protect objects prior to
 returning them - we only treat specially the `install` functions
 (`Rf_install`, `Rf_installTrChar`, `Rf_installChar`,